code-dot-org/.github/profile/README.md

 ![Engineering Team](eng_team.jpg)

 This is (most of) us at our in-person get together during the summer of 2023!
-This crowd is divided into four sub-teams within our engineering team who work together to build and serve the platform for all our students and teachers.
+This crowd works together to build and serve the platform for all our students and teachers.

 If you are interested in applying for one of our roles, we'd love to hear from you!
 You can find a list of open positions on our [Careers page](https://code.org/about/careers).